codacy/codacy-rubocop/docs/description/Layout_ArgumentAlignment.md

-Check that the arguments on a multi-line method call are aligned.
+Checks that the arguments on a multi-line method call are aligned.

 # Examples